Teaching English to Speakers of Other Languages: Track 1

 : Master of Science in Teaching (M.S.T.)

-: Teacher for students developing English language skills
+: Teacher of students who are learning English as an additional language

 : Fall, Spring, or Summer

 : Lincoln Center & Westchester

 The National Council for Accreditation of Teacher Education and TESOL International Association awarded National Recognition to Fordham's TESOL Track 1 program.

 TESOL teacher candidates learn to identify and implement ESL teaching strategies, design and evaluate curriculum, and become familiar with instructional materials to meet the needs of emerging bilinguals (EB).

 The program emphasizes research-based instructional practices, which promote cognitive development and linguistic proficiency in speaking, listening, reading, and writing in English as an additional language.
 The program prepares individuals to work with children and adolescents from linguistically and culturally diverse backgrounds.

 This program is only available for individuals interested in teaching K-12 schools and who are qualified to be certified as teachers in K-12 schools.